-Bus drivers must have a commercial driver license if they drive a vehicle designed to seat more than 16 or more persons, including the driver.
+Bus drivers must have a commercial driver license if they drive a vehicle designed to seat 16 or more persons, including the driver.

 Bus drivers must have a passenger endorsement on their commercial driver license.
-To get the endorsement you must pass a knowledge test on Sections 2 and 4 of this manual.
+To get the endorsement you must pass a knowledge test on Sections 2 and 4.
 (If your bus has air brakes, you must also pass a knowledge test on Section 5.)
-You must also pass the skills tests required for the class of vehicle you drive.
+You must also pass the Basic Skills Tests required for the class of vehicle you drive.